tylerengalla/stock-analysis/README.md

 But we also want to be able to use these macros for future analysis if needed - so we'll create buttons to help them run this analsis and understand if this or any other stock would be a good investment.

-# Results: Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.
+# Results

 From running our macros to return the Total Daily Volume and the Return for our stocks we can see how DQ is doing compared to the other stocks.

-In 2017 - Daqo was not heavily traded compared to the other stocks but yielded the highest return at 199.4%.
+In 2017 - Daqo (DQ) was not heavily traded compared to the other stocks but yielded the highest return at 199.4%.

 ![](/Stock_Performance_2017.png)